alban-read/M1-MICRO-FORTH/riscish.md

 Strings are non standard.

-Strings are zero-terminated because that is the world we have lived in since UNIX was invented.
+Strings are zero-terminated because that is the world we have lived in ever since UNIX was invented.
 To emphasize the *very major* differences, string literals here use single quotes.

 A string is created with an initial text value like this.